w-marx/Scan2Loc/README.md

 conda activate ./env
 ```
 Note: Other CUDA versions / GPUs may require different libarary versions.
-The `headset_localization` package can then be installed using the `install_pose_pred_dependencies.sh` script into any environment.
+The `headset_localization` package can then be installed using the [`install_pose_pred_dependencies.sh`](./install_pose_pred_dependencies.sh) script into any environment.
 ```bash
 bash install_pose_pred_dependencies.sh
 ```
-This script also installs MapAnything (https://github.com/facebookresearch/map-anything.git), LightGlue (https://github.com/cvg/LightGlue.git), LoMa (https://github.com/davnords/LoMa.git).
+This script also installs [MapAnything](https://github.com/facebookresearch/map-anything.git), [LightGlue](https://github.com/cvg/LightGlue.git) and [LoMa](https://github.com/davnords/LoMa.git).
 Both the LightGlue and LoMa installations are optional and only necessary if you wish to use them.

 Using a localizer to predict the pose of a camera in a scanned environment (inference only):